Sennheiser HD 206 Headphones

 Casual listeners or people who have used other cheap headphones tend to find the sound ok for the price point.
 The sound isn’t great, but not terrible either.

-Due to the audio qualities, these are going to be more suited for monitoring or casual listening rather than critical studio mixing.
+Due to the audio qualities, these are going to be more suited for monitoring or casual listening on a budget rather than critical studio mixing.
 There isn’t a whole lot of clarity and crispness for those with more demanding audio production needs.

-These headphones are also a little quiet in terms of overall volume and loudness, and some listeners find they aren’t able to get the volume out of them that they would prefer.
-I though they sounded better with my drum module when I cranked it up a little louder than normal.
-People with headphone amps can drive the sound a little bit better from these headphones, and say that the sound quality improves with use of a headphone amp.
-But most people will be listening to them with smartphones or computers and with those sound sources they can feel a little quiet.
+These headphones are also a little quiet in terms of overall volume and loudness, and some listeners find they aren’t able to get the volume out of them that they would prefer when plugged in directly to various devices.
+I found this to be true as well in my experience.
+I thought they sounded better with my drum module when I cranked it up a little louder than normal.
+To get a louder sound from these it’s best to use a headphone amp that allows you to push them a little harder.

 Closed Back Design

 The closed-back design of these headphones helps to passively filter out environmental noise during use.
 While they do block out some environmental noise, the effect isn’t overly strong.
-Some users say these headphones fit a little loose on their heads which can have a negative effect on the noise reduction capabilities as well, since the ear cups may not fit tightly.
+They do fit over the ear, but it’s a loose fit.
+The ear cups are shallow and not very snug, which has a negative effect on the noise reduction capabilities.

 Comfort